FabRez/ScientificPython/README.md

 # ScientificPython

-A collection of solution to selected exercise from the book [python for everybody](https://www.py4e.com/)
+A collection of solutions to selected exercise from the book [python for everybody](https://www.py4e.com/)

 The assignement folder contains the code of the projects needed to get the certification for Scientific Computation in Python from [freeCodeCamp](www.freecodecamp.org).